Who We Are

 - address talent needs and other key issues to ensure alignment and with statewide goals and applicable law;

-- utilize your leadership and communication strengths to supervise agency human resources staff and guide, coordinate with and support employee and labor relations staff in their day-to-day activities to cultivate a collaborative work environment.
+- utilize your leadership and communication strengths to supervise agency human resources staff and guide, coordinate with and support staff in their day-to-day activities to cultivate a collaborative work environment.

 Location: This position will remain physically located at DPH, on Capitol Avenue in Hartford.